borodark/hitchens-tribute/README.md

 ## Hitchens for the register

-_In a love of great writer and man: Christofe Hitchens_
+_In a love of great live debater, writer and a man: Christofer Hitchens_

 ### Navigating Global Regulations and Open Source: US OFAC Sanctions – A Modern Farce?